Foster Care Pay and Allowances

-Do I Get Extra Allowance for Christmas and Birthdays?
+Do I Get An Allowance for Christmas and Birthdays?

-Yes!
 We understand that foster parents want to make sure their child in placement has an enjoyable birthday and Christmas.
 We also know that buying presents can be expensive.
 For this reason, a proportion of the weekly payment paid is specically for the child’s birthday, Christmas and other religious festivals to cover the cost of extra expenses.
 These are paid on a weekly basis and you are asked to save up and budget accordingly (as you might for your own birth children).